kajvdv/uno-not-uno/README.md

 - other DevOps practices

+## Testing
+First party modules are imported in the tests.
+This gives more control over setting up the environment before importing them.
+An example is setting environment variables that are needed at import time.

 ## Scripts folder
 This contains usefull code for development.
 The same .env file should be used locally as in Docker to make sure that these scripts will work.